|

 -specifiedUsers

-- You must use the -configure, -access, and -privs
+- You must use the -configure, -access, and

-options in a separate command to specify the set of
+-privs options in a separate command to

-users and their access privileges.
-For example, this
+privileges.
+For example, this command is for

-command is for users with the short names "teacher"
+users with the short names "teacher" and

-and “student."
-It gives them access to observe (but
+"student."
+It gives them access to observe

-messages:
+text messages:

 - sudo